Supply Chain Issues and Risks: Challenges and Solutions for 2025

 Use digital twin technology for scenario modeling.

 With fluctuating consumer demand and extended supply cycles, maintaining the right inventory balance is increasingly challenging.
-Optimizing inventory through better demand forecasting, segmentation, and inventory categorization enables businesses to reduce supply shortages align stock levels with actual market trends.
+Optimizing inventory through better demand forecasting, segmentation, and inventory categorization enables businesses to reduce supply shortages and align stock levels with actual market trends.
 This approach improves order fulfillment and reduces carrying costs and warehouse inefficiencies.
+Pairing these practices with a robust warehouse management system gives supply chain teams far greater control over stock accuracy and throughput.

 Action steps: